Investment in Kazakhstan

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.47% in August over the previous month, after the 0.67% increase recorded in July.
+Consumer prices increased 1.40% in August over the previous month, accelerating from the 1.10% increase logged in July.